St Monica's Roman Catholic Church in Dymchurch

 off Dymchurch High Street.

-Holy Days of Obligation: Mass at 4.30pm
+Holy Days of Obligation - a Vigil Mass at 5:00 pm

 In the early 1950’s, just after the Second World War, men and women were returning from duty

 in the War or seeking to normalise their lives after six years of upheaval.
 For Catholics in Dymchurch and the surrounding area, the nearest church was Our Lady of Good Counsel, the Parish Church in Hythe.

 For those without a car, and that would be the majority, it was difficult to get to Hythe on Sunday morning for Mass.
 So in Dymchurch an Altar Society was formed, which later became the Dymchurch Catholic Church Committee.
 Its principal aim was to work to provide a Catholic Church in Dymchurch, fit for community worship.

 In the meantime, as fund raising for the building continued, Sunday Mass in Dymchurch was celebrated in a variety of places throughout the village including the public bar of the Ship Inn,

 the Bowery Hall, the Old School Hall (now the Masonic Hall), the Church Hall of SS Peter & Paul on the other side of the churchyard and finally in the British Legion Hall.

 Setting up for Mass each Sunday, wherever it was held, involved a lot of work.
 The Sacristan made sure everything was in place for Mass: a fold down altar was erected and with other essential items created a reasonable altar and sanctuary.
 The priests brought with them their own vestments plus wine and hosts for the Consecration.
 In addition, seats had to be put out - which in the summer amounted to quite a few!